edgedb/edgedb/docs/admin/configuration.rst

 Setting Parameters with EdgeQL
 ==============================

-The :eql:stmt:`CONFIGURE` can be used to set the configuration parameters using EdgeQL.
+The :eql:stmt:`CONFIGURE` command can be used to set the configuration parameters using EdgeQL.
 For example:

 .. code-block:: edgeql